 These newfangled razors with two gloppy moisture strips and 5 blades are not as useful or effective as advertisers would have you believe.
 Five blades are not necessarily better that one or two.

-First, you need the moisture on shaving area before the razor reaches that specific area, not while you are shaving.
+First, you need the moisture on the shaving area before the razor reaches that specific area, not while you are shaving.
 The strip also makes the shaving head larger and bulkier, and harder to get around angles and curves in the bikini area.

 Also, those moisture strips keep the razor wet after the shave.
 Moisture corrodes razors, dulling and blunting them.

 If I had no other choice, I’d rather stick with super cheap two-blade razors, and use that razor for one time only.

 When I have tried razors with 5 blades AND a moisturizing strip, it actually does the opposite of helping me to shave, because the soap (moisturizing) strip starts to dissolve with the wet skin, making the blades clog up much quicker.

 Shave in the direction of hair growth

 Shaving against the grain of hair growth leads to ingrown hairs.
 Going against the grain when shaving is like petting a cat backward.
 It’s irritating and eventually results in you getting unintended cuts and scratches.

-Shaving against the grain means you have to push the razor harder, which can cause skin irritation, and this causes the hair to go backwards against the hair follicle which can cause irritation.
+Shaving against the grain means you have to push the razor harder, which can cause skin irritation, and this causes the hair to go back against the hair follicle which can cause irritation.
 That irritation leads to bumps.

 Use this religiously to prevent ingrown hair.
 You can even use witch hazel, hydrogen peroxide or tea tree oil after the shave.
-These help kill bacteria that can infect the follicle and cause inflammation leading to unsightly razor bumps.
+This helps kill bacteria that can infect the follicle and cause inflammation leading to unsightly razor bumps.

 I can’t overemphasize the importance and difference this will make.
 If you are not a believer, try it just once.